-Each insurer weights different risks in different ways, which means there’s no universally cheapest home insurance company.
-While one company may be better for homeowners in low-risk areas or for homes under $500,000, another company may offer more competitive rates for homes in storm-prone areas or with high rebuilding costs.
+Each insurer weighs risk differently, which means there’s no universally cheapest home insurance company.
+While one company may be better for homeowners in low-risk areas or for homes under $500,000, another may offer more competitive rates for homes in storm-prone areas or with high rebuilding costs.

-The cheapest company will depend on your unique circumstances, so it’s a good idea to get quotes from multiple providers before choosing a policy.
+The cheapest company will depend on your unique circumstances, so get quotes from multiple providers before choosing a policy.

 When does it makes sense to buy the cheapest home insurance?